GuidanceMantras/GuidanceMantras/README.md

 - Learn to interpret a person via his/her personalities, his/her talking, from his/her past if possible, his/her motive
 - Stay away from person if you feel that a person is not good for you.
 - Learn to be gentlemen and nice, when you need something from someone or want some work from someone
+- Never ever thinks that their ass is better than your ass

 ### Chain of effects in life
 - will be added with diagram